Thibaud Flament

-Thibaud Flament (born 29 April 1997) is a French rugby union player, who plays as a lock or flanker for French Top 14 club Toulouse and the France national team.
+Thibaud Flament (born 29 April 1997) is a French professional rugby union player who plays as a lock for Top 14 club Toulouse and the France national team.

 Early life

 Born in Paris, Thibaud Flament grew up in Brussels, Belgium where his father worked and founded an amateur rugby union club.
 He started rugby at the age of 8, playing for ASUB Waterloo, one of the best clubs in Belgium.
 He left Belgium for the United Kingdom and Loughborough University to pursue his college studies, at the age of 18.